aniketkumar7/Linked_List_in_C/README.md

 This repository contains the source code of Implementation of Linked List in C Language.
 <br>
-1. Implementation of Simple Linked List.
+1. Implementation of Simple Linked List in C.

 2. Implementation of Circular Linked List.